Rui Jorge: Coaching career

 On 19 November 2010, Rui Jorge replaced Oceano at the helm of the Portuguese under-21s.
-He led them to the 2015 European Championships in the Czech Republic after ten wins in as many matches in the qualifying phase, and coached them to the second place in the finals after a penalty shootout defeat against Sweden.
+He led them to the 2015 European Championships in the Czech Republic after ten wins in as many matches in the qualifying phase, and coached them to the second place in the finals following a penalty shootout defeat against Sweden.

 Rui Jorge coached the Portuguese at the 2016 Olympic tournament in Brazil, where they lost 4–0 to Germany in the quarter-finals.
 He was also in charge for the 2017 edition of the under-21 continental tournament, which ended in group stage exit.
-On 10 October 2017, six years after the last loss for that stage of the competition, he was on the bench as the team lost 1–3 in Bosnia and Herzegovina for the 2019 European Championship qualifiers.
+On 10 October 2017, six years after the last loss for that stage of the competition, he was on the bench as the team lost 3–1 in Bosnia and Herzegovina for the 2019 European Championship qualifiers.

 In November 2020, having already qualified for the 2021 European Championship, Rui Jorge celebrated a decade in the job; at that point he was the most experienced under-21 manager in Europe, and had served longer than all but four senior managers in the world.
 At the finals in Hungary and Slovenia the following June, his team finished as runners-up.

+Rui Jorge left his post on 16 July 2025, after quarter-final elimination in the 2025 European Under-21 Championship at the hands of the Netherlands, who played 75 minutes with one player less.